BLEACH366/P2DFlow/README.md

 ## Training
-To train P2DFlow, firstly make sure you have prepare the dataset according to `Prepare Dataset` and put it in the right folder, then modify the config file in `./configs/base.yaml`(especially for `csv_path` and `energy_csv_path`).
+To train P2DFlow, firstly make sure you have prepare the dataset according to `Prepare Dataset`, and put it in the right folder, then modify the config file in `./configs/base.yaml`(especially for `csv_path` and `energy_csv_path`).
 After this, you can run:
 ```
 python experiments/train_se3_flows.py
 ```
-And you will get the checkpoints in `./ckpt`
+And you will get the checkpoints in `./ckpt`.

 ## Inference